VitamintK/Capoless/README.md

 And then I discovered that there was a transpose function.
 But I was too lazy to press the transpose button for every song whose chords were written to be played with a capo.

 Also, to learn Javascript and how to make a Chrome extension.
-Shout to [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt) because I stole the structure of the code from there.
+Shoutout to [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt) because I stole the structure of the code from there.

 Installation
 ------------